 On your return, officers from U.S. Customs and Border Protection (CBP), a branch of the U.S. Department of Homeland Security (DHS), will decide if you can enter the country at the port of entry.
 Border patrol officers or CBP officers exercise discretion over whether you can return to the United States.
 Even if you have all the correct documentation, officers could still turn you away.

-Another reason you could be denied re-entry is if USCIS denied your adjustment of status application while you were abroad on Advance Parole.
-Without a pending application, you lose your Advance Parole travel status since there is no longer a basis for your re-entry.
+You could be denied reentry if USCIS denied your adjustment of status application while you were abroad on Advance Parole.
+Without a pending application, you lose your Advance Parole travel status since there is no longer a basis for your reentry.
 USCIS may have denied your application because you did not complete all the application steps while abroad.
 For example, you may have missed USCIS correspondence at your foreign address and did not act on their request for an interview or appointment.

-If USCIS denies your entry into the United States with Advance Parole, you can still pursue some options.
-The options available to you depend on whether you got Advance Parole based on your immigrant visa application, or based on your DACA status.
+If USCIS denies your entry into the United States with Advance Parole, you still have options to pursue.
+The options available to you depend on whether you got Advance Parole based on your immigrant visa application or on your DACA status.

-For example, USCIS may have rejected your application because you didn’t provide enough supporting evidence or did not respond to requests for additional evidence they might have sent you.
+For example, USCIS may have rejected your application because you didn’t provide enough supporting evidence or did not respond to requests for additional evidence they sent you.
 In that case, under immigration law, it is possible to apply again for the same immigration status.
-You may do so from your home country through your local U.S. embassy or by adjsutment of status if you qualify.
-It is good to talk to an immigration lawyer or law firm before taking this next step.
+You may do so from your home country through your local U.S. embassy or by adjustment of status if you qualify.

-If you are a DACA recipient who gets stuck abroad, you may not be able to re-enter the United States for some time.
+If you are a DACA recipient who gets stuck abroad, you may not be able to reenter the United States for some time.
 This is because you would have spent some time in the United States without lawful immigration status before getting DACA.
 This is called unlawful presence.
 For example, overstaying your visa as someone in nonimmigrant status would result in unlawful presence.
 There are consequences for this, depending on the length of your unlawful presence.
-You could face a three-year or ten-year bar from re-entering the United States.
-USCIS could even permanently ban you from returning.
+You can face a three-year or 10-year bar from reentering the United States.
+USCIS can even permanently ban you from returning.

-Ultimately, the best thing you can do is talk to an immigration lawyer, especially one with experience with deportation cases and removal proceedings.
-If you face a re-entry bar, they could help you file a waiver of inadmissibility for your unlawful presence.
+Ultimately, the best thing you can do in any case is to talk to an immigration lawyer, especially one with experience with deportation cases and removal proceedings.
+If you face a reentry bar, they could help you file a waiver of inadmissibility for your unlawful presence.
 A waiver of inadmissibility is a pardon from the U.S. government for your unlawful presence.
-To file the waiver, you may have to justify your presence by providing humanitarian reasons or explaining how you provide a significant public benefit or other immigration benefits.
+To file the waiver, you may have to justify your presence by providing humanitarian reasons or explaining how you provide a significant public benefit or other immigration benefit.

-Moving forward after being denied entry into the United States with Advance Parole can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your Advance Parole case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Moving forward after being denied entry into the United States with Advance Parole can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the Advance Parole process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!